 - Dissemination and outreach activities.

-There will also be a series of presentations by collaborating institutes:
+There was also a series of presentations by collaborating institutes:

 - The EU Arctic Cluster, collaboration between 8 EU-funded projects - Kristina Baer, AWI;